Versace

-Gianni Versace S.r.l. ([ˈdʒanni verˈsaːtʃe]), usually referred to as Versace (/vər'sɑːtʃeɪ/ vər-SAH-chay), is an Italian luxury fashion company founded by Gianni Versace in 1978 known for flashy prints and bright colors.
+Gianni Versace S.r.l. ([ˈdʒanni verˈsaːtʃe]), usually referred to as Versace (/vər'sɑːtʃeɪ/ vər-SAH-chay), is an Italian luxury elite fashion company founded by Gianni Versace in 1978.
 The company produces Italian-made ready-to-wear and accessories, as well as haute couture under its Atelier Versace brand and licenses its name and branding to Luxottica for eyewear.
-Gianni Versace being a native of Calabria, in the ancient Magna Grecia (Greater Greece), the company logo is inspired by Medusa, a figure from Greek mythology.
+Gianni Versace being a native of Calabria, in the ancient Magna Graecia (Greater Greece), the company logo is inspired by Medusa, a figure from Greek mythology.